christine-phunt/Book-app/readme.md

 Look through these folders to see some common patterns to try and use.

-Nor sure where to start?
+Not sure where to start?
 Try running the [NodeJS-API-Server](./nodejs-api-server) pattern.

 ### FAQ